Ericsson/dataplanebook/_sources/intro.rst.txt

 protocols used between the entities in the different layers are standardized.
-An example of such a network is the :term:`RAN` of a 5G cellular network, where the Centralized Unit Control Plane (CU-CP) primarily handles control plane type tasks, and the Distributed Unit (DU) handles the data plane.
+An example of such a network is the :term:`RAN` of a 5G cellular network, where the Centralized Unit Control Plane (CU-CP) primarily handles control plane type tasks, and the Centralized Unit User Plane (CU-UP) handles the data plane.

 In an IP network router, the separation into planes may exist only internally (or indeed, not at all).
 The protocols and means of